anthonybudd/WP_Model/readme.md

 ### Chainable Finders

-If you prefur to find your models using a chainable OOP style syntax the query() method is a chainable wrpper for the where() method.
-Each of the finder chainable finder methods meta() and tax can accept a variging amout of argumnts
+If you prefer to find your models using a chainable OOP style syntax the query() method is a  wrapper for the where() method.
+Each of the finder chainable finder methods meta() and tax can accept a varying amount of arguments.
+You must call the execute() method to run the query.

 #### meta()
 ```php